 I’m an Italian boy with a big passion for the world.
 Matter of fact, I’ve been living in Tallinn, Estonia, for almost two years now.

 2. Tell us about your aesthetic.

 I’m a great fan of geometry, symmetry, patterns, and balanced shapes.
-At the same time I love color: pastels and solid tints are my way to go, but I sometimes indulge into creating more articulate gradient-based schemes.
+At the same time, I love color: pastels and solid tints are my way to go, but I sometimes indulge in creating more articulate gradient-based schemes.

 3. What is your favourite medium and why?

 Computers and graphic tablets all the way.
 The reason behind it is simple: I’m quite bad at “traditional manual drawing”.
 Naturally, I do sketch some quick guidelines for myself, but I proceed to mercilessly disavow them once the whole process is complete!